 This will be a training workshop developed by Asher Minns, who has previous experience in providing online training in communicating climate science.
 The activities he has previously developed for climate scientists will be updated for an audience of ecologists, and to include communication of nature-based solutions to climate change.

-This half-day interactive online workshop will be targeted towards ECRs and others wishing to develop their skills in communicating research related to climate change ecology.
+This half-day interactive online workshop, running from 10:00 to 15:30 BST, will be targeted towards ECRs and others wishing to develop their skills in communicating research related to climate change ecology.
 Topics will include:

 - Knowing your audience